ToBeContinued4/i3setup/README.md

 ## After Install
 > [!NOTE]
-> After installing and configuring everything, you need to know that for the neofetch config, you need to run it after you install it.
+> After installing and configuring everything, you need to know that for the neofetch config, you need to run it after you install it at least one time.

 > [!TIP]
 > You have a directory with some wallpapers for this setup.
 There is no problem if you don't wan't to use them c: